pdm-project/pdm/CONTRIBUTING.md

 ## Local development

-To make sure the tests suites can run correctly, you need to install [Git LFS](https://git-lfs.github.com/), then
+To make sure the test suites can run correctly, you need to install [Git LFS](https://git-lfs.github.com/), then

 ```bash
 $ git lfs install